Memory-Dependent FPK Equations for Nonlinear SDOF Oscillators Under Fractional Gaussian Noise Excitation: Numerical results

-The parameters settings of this oscillator are $\eta = 1, \alpha = -1, \beta = 1, \sigma^2 = 0.36, \mu_0=\dot{\mu}_0=0, \sigma_0^2=0.05, H=0.65$.
+The parameters settings of this oscillator are $\eta = 1, \alpha = -1, \beta = 1, \sigma^2 = 0.36, \boldsymbol{\mu}_{0}=(0,0)^T,\Sigma_{0}={\rm diag}(0.05,0.05), H=0.65$.

-Herein, based on 2000 representative MCS samples, the DLMM method is employed to construct the equivalent memory-dependent diffusion coefficients at each time step.
+Herein, based on 2000 representative MCS samples, the DLM treatment is employed to construct the equivalent memory-dependent diffusion coefficients at each time step.
 Subsequently, this coefficients are substituted into the memFPK equation, which is solved numerically using the FD method to obtain the transient joint PDF of $X(t)$ and $V(t)$.
 Each sample for MCS is simulated by the second order stochastic Runge-Kutta algorithm algorithm \cite{hong2021optimal} for FGN excitation.